New York Amsterdam News: History

 On May 1, 1971, Dr. C. B. Powell announced his retirement and sold the Amsterdam News to the AmNews Corporation, its present owner.
 Over the years, many important figures in journalism have been editors of the paper, including T. Thomas Fortune, George W. Harris, Obie McCollum, John Lewis Clarke, Earl Brown, Dan Burley, Julius J. Adams, Thomas Watkins, S. W. Garlington, Stanley Ross, T. J. Sellers, Dr. G. James Fleming, James L. Hicks, Jesse H. Walker, and Bryant Rollins.

 While the Amsterdam News is black-oriented, it has always been aware of the fact that it serves a multiracial community and recognized other ethnic groups.
 On November 26, 1963, The New York Times credited the Amsterdam News with inspiring a crackdown on vices and other ills in the village of Harlem: "The Amsterdam News has always had a great deal of persuasive power in Harlem and other black communities."
 From 1972 to 1979, the newspaper began an art review column written by Gylbert Coker to cover African American art exhibitions and the African American artists.

 In August 1982, Wilbert A. Tatum, chairman of the AmNews Corporation's board of directors and the paper's editor-in-chief, became publisher and chief executive officer.
 Under Tatum's leadership, the Amsterdam News broadened its editorial perspective, particularly in international affairs.
 This expanded thrust has produced considerable interest and readership from all sectors of the local, national and international communities.

 In July 1996, Tatum bought out the last remaining investor, putting the future of the paper firmly in the hands of the Tatum family.
 In December 1997, Tatum stepped down as publisher and editor-in-chief and passed the torch to his daughter, Elinor Ruth Tatum, who at the age of 26 became one of the youngest newspaper publishers in the United States.

-Tatum died in 2009.
-Elinor Tatum currently serves as publisher, editor-in-chief, and CEO.
 The newspaper launched a companion web site and online edition, amsterdamnews.com, in 2009.

 Circulation

 In October 1930, it became the second Black newspaper to be admitted to the Audit Bureau of Circulation.
-At its height in the 1940s, newspaper had a circulation of 100,000 and was one of the four largest African American newspapers in the United States.
+At its height in the 1940s, newspaper had a circulation of 100,000 and was one of the four largest African-American newspapers in the United States.
 As of 2015, it circulates nearly 15,000 copies of the paper weekly.